Skip to main content

 Questions to ask when touring:

-• Move-in: When can you get keys?
+• Move-in: when can you get keys?
 Is there a deposit?
 How long to get it back?

-Day 5–7: Lock in a lease
+Day 5–7: Lock in your base

-By end of week 1, you should have a lease signed for your next month.
-This removes anxiety.
-You’re not perpetually hunting for housing—you have a home base.
+By the end of week 1, aim to have your next month’s housing signed.
+This removes the background anxiety of perpetual hunting β€” you have a home base.

-• Monthly rent amount
+• Monthly rent amount and currency

-• What’s included (internet, utilities, furniture)
+• What’s included (internet, utilities, furniture, cleaning)

 • Deposit amount and refund timeline

-• Landlord contact + emergency number
+• Landlord or operator contact + emergency number

 Week 2–3: Set up your life